aimms/function-reference/predefined-identifiers/case-management-related-identifiers/currentcase.rst

 .. seealso::

     The set :aimms:set:`AllCases`, the element parameter :aimms:set:`CurrentDataSet`.
-Loading and saving cases is discussed in full detail in Section 16.1 of the `User's Guide <https://documentation.aimms.com/_downloads/AIMMS_user.pdf>`__.
+Loading and saving cases is discussed in full detail in :doc:`data-management/case-management/working-with-cases`.